1300 088 065

 Read more: Home Loan Casual Employment.

-What if I Have A 30-Day Gap In Employment?
+What If I Have A 30-Day Gap In Employment?

 Having a 30-day gap in employment is pretty common when starting a new job, especially if you’ve moved interstate or changed jobs in December and might not start till January.